rojinakashefi/Graph-Convolutional-Network/README.md

 6. Graph evolution

-## Text classification on FHIR dataset using Graph Convolution Network
+## Text classification on FHIR dataset using Graph Convolutional Network

 This project focuses on applying the Text Graph Convolutional Network (Text-GCN) to the task of FHIR data classification.
 FHIR (Fast Healthcare Interoperability Resources) is a standard for exchanging electronic health records, developed by the Health Level Seven International organization.